 “On one text classification dataset with two classes, we found that training our approach with only 100 labeled examples (and giving it access to about 50,000 unlabeled examples), we were able to achieve the same performance as training a model from scratch with 10,000 labeled examples.”

-We used 3K not labeled samples and 120 labeled.
+We used 3K not labeled samples and 120 labeled ones.

 We experimented on the Kaggle Notebook with GPU.

-Please note!
+NOTE!
 If you found a small dataset labeled by someone on the internet, at least take a quick scan to see if it’s labeled more or less properly.
-This was my first mistake: I spent several days trying to figure out why my model predicts so poorly.
+This was my first mistake: I spent several days trying to figure out why my model predicted so poorly.
 After that, I spent just two hours making my own dataset for 120 labeled samples.

 Phew!
 Now, there will be fewer words, more code.

-We have two datasets: one bigger, for the language model, and one smaller, for the classifier.
+We have two datasets: a bigger dataset for the language model, and a smaller one for the classifier.